Storage access policy: Block cookies from trackers

 Curious how things will work if a third-party domain on your site were classified as a tracker?
 We’ve added a preference that allows you to add custom domains to the Tracking Protection URL classifier.
 To do so:

 about:configin your address bar.
 If you are presented with a page that warns you "This may void your warranty!", click "I accept the risk!"

-- For the preference name enter "urlclassifier.trackingAnnotationTable.testEntries".
+- Search for the preference name "urlclassifier.trackingAnnotationTable.testEntries".

 - For the preference value enter comma separated origins that you’d like to have classified as trackers.
 E.g. "example.net,example.org".

 Warning: Be sure to remove these entries after you have finished testing.

 No — this feature only restricts access to cookies and site data that can be used to track users across websites.
 Blocking tracking identifiers does not prevent the display of advertisements.